ESTATE PLANNING NEWS & ARTICLES

 It’s About Connection

-While we don’t actually connect people with the spirits of their loved ones (that is a different “profession” all together), Estate planning does give people one last opportunity to “communicate” with the dead.
-Through the documents, letters and plans left behind, we hear from them one more time.
-This last interaction can provide peace and comfort during a very difficult time for family and friends.
+While estate planning doesn’t connect people with the spirits of their loved ones (that’s a different profession entirely!), it does offer a way to communicate after death.
+Through the documents, letters, and plans left behind, people have one final opportunity to “speak” to their family and friends.
+This last interaction can provide comfort, clarity, and peace during what is often a very challenging time for loved ones.